Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Introduction

-It was proven that the existence of a NAC-coloring for a general graph is NP-complete by a reduction from the 3-SAT~\cite{np_complete}.
-There is a related NP-complete problem, namely, the existence of a stable cut, where a \emph{stable cut} $S$ of a graph $G$ is a vertex cut, i.e., $G - S$ is disconnected, that is stable (independent), i.e., no two vertices in $S$ are adjacent.
-The relation is the following: if a graph has a stable cut, it has also a NAC-coloring~\cite[Theorem 4.4]{GLS2019}, but not the other way around, since for instance the $3$-prism graph does not have a stable cut.
+It was proven that \NACex{} for general graphs is NP-complete by a reduction from the 3-SAT~\cite{np_complete}.
+A related NP-complete problem is the existence of a stable cut, where a~\emph{stable cut} $S$ of a graph $G$ is a vertex cut, i.e., $G - S$ is disconnected, that is also stable (independent), i.e., no two vertices in $S$ are adjacent.
+The relation is the following: if a graph has a stable cut, it has also a NAC-coloring~\cite[Theorem 4.4]{GLS2019}; but not the other way around, since for instance the $3$-prism graph has no stable cut.
+An immediate consequence is that if a graph has a vertex which is not in any 3-cycle, then the graph has a NAC-coloring.
 The existence of a stable cut is NP-complete even on the class of graphs with maximum degree five~\cite{stable_cuts} and on $n$-vertex graphs with at most $(2+\varepsilon)n$ edges~\cite{Le2003}.
-For a summary of the complexity results on stable cuts and FPT algorithms, see also~\cite{RRS2023}.
-Our first main result is the proof that the existence of a NAC-coloring, and hence also of a $2$-dimensional flexible realization, is NP-complete on the class of graphs with maximum degree five and on $n$-vertex graphs with at most $(2+\varepsilon)n$ edges.

-From now on we focus only on $d=2$, hence, we use rigid, resp.\ flexible, instead of $2$-rigid, resp. $2$-flexible.

-When studying paradoxical flexibility of a graph $G$, the knowledge of $\nac{G}$ might provide more information about the possible flexible realizations of $G$ than just the existence.
-A \emph{motion} is an irreducible algebraic curve of realizations containing a nontrivial flex.
-To each motion, one can assign a certain set of NAC-colorings of the underlying graph, called the \emph{active NAC-colorings} of the motion, see~\cite[Definition~1.6]{GLSclassification}.
-The construction used in the proof of \Cref{thm:NACmain} shows that for every NAC-coloring~$c$, there is a motion whose set of active NAC-colorings is exactly $\{c\}$.
-On the other hand, a motion can have more than one active NAC-coloring.
-For instance, for the motion corresponding to one of the flexible realisation of $K_{3,3}$ constructed by Dixon, all NAC-colorings of~$K_{3,3}$ are active~\cite[Example~4.3]{GLSclassification}.
-An active NAC-coloring might enforce some algebraic constrains on the distances between adjacent vertices, which can be used for some small graphs to classify all possible motions, see~\cite{GLSclassification}.
+We prove that \NACex{} is NP-complete for both of these classes as well.

+By \Cref{thm:NACmain}, every connected $2$-flexible graph has a NAC-coloring.
+Recently, the authors of~\cite{nac_minimally_rigid} showed that every $2$-flexible graph actually has a stable cut, and it can be found in polynomial time.
+They also proved that a minimally $2$-rigid graph $G$ has a NAC-coloring if and only if $G$ is not a 2-tree (which can be checked in polynomial time).
+Hence, for the class of graphs $G$ with $|E(G)|\leq 2|V(G)|-3$, \NACex{} can be decided in~polynomial time, since such a graph is either minimally $2$-rigid, or $2$-flexible.
+Therefore, together with our results, the only cases for which the complexity of \NACex{} remains unknown is for the class of graphs $G$ such that $|E(G)|\leq 2|V(G)|+c$, where $c\geq -2$ is a fixed constant.
+In particular, it is open whether \NACex{} is NP-complete on graphs of maximum degree four.